 A sixth one is mine: Should a warrior hurt me

 This warrior who awakens the hate within me

 This rune signifies the strength to prevent that overwhelm, the quickness to stop problems before they overwhelm you.
 It is essential to call this power in, in order to heal overwhelm, where faith in oneself has been lost, if one is to completely heal the effects of this.
 Channelling runic power, amplified by the appropriate tree spirit, during shamanic regression can produce dramatic healing in the patient, and produce positive transformations that would normally take years.

-I will explain the Runes and their use in shamanic healing and magick in greater detail in another article.
+I explain the Runes and their use in shamanic healing and magick in greater detail in Healing through the Runes.

 My next shamanic healing training in Devon is “Tethatu Shamanic Healing Shamanism Training” a ten weekend course starting 14 -15 September, 2019.